gbif/data-products/sample_event_candidates/README.md

 The Elastic Search query strategy for identifying sampling event datasets changed from making a query with multiple different sampling protocols inside, to a query of one protocol term at the time and its plural/participle siblings.
 Example ['survey', 'surveys', 'surveying']
 Elastic Search was chosen because it comes with a range of built in tools that could become useful, such as stemming, lemmatization, and other Natural Language Processing (NLP) tools and techniques.
+Elastic Search is also orders of magnitude faster than relying on API calls or relational database queries.

-The repository for these terms is this: https://docs.google.com/spreadsheets/d/16lEFzwLVBfjONXGflnLpWre_kDnhrRKdU9hPnmqr_M4/edit#gid=2049077323 (To be expanded)
+The repository for these sample event terms is this: https://docs.google.com/spreadsheets/d/16lEFzwLVBfjONXGflnLpWre_kDnhrRKdU9hPnmqr_M4/edit#gid=2049077323 (To be expanded)